LachlanHouston/bachelor_project/README.md

 `gan/config/config.yaml` contains the configuration for the model, including hyperparameters and wandb settings.

 `gan/train_model.py` contains the training script for the model using PyTorch Lightning.
+If using an IDE, this script can be run to train the model.

 `gan/models/autoencoder.py` contains the training loop, including loss functions and training and validation steps.